-This specification directly delivers the unit-free correlation of the choices through $\rho$ , which is now the parameter of interest.
+This specification directly delivers the unit-free correlation of the choices through ρ , which is now the parameter of interest.
 We estimate versions of these models with a constant alone included in x (as in column 1 of Table 2), or with demographic controls and job characteristics included in x (as in column 2 of Table 2).
-We estimate a positive correlation and strongly reject the null of zero, whether we specify the equations as a linear model via seemingly unrelated regression ( $\rho = 0.043$ ) or as a bivariate probit ( $\rho = 0.100$ ).
-As before, including controls barely changes the estimates.
+We estimate a positive correlation and reject the null of zero, whether we specify the equations as a linear model via seemingly unrelated regression ($\rho = 0.043$) or as a bivariate probit ($\rho = 0.100$).